-It’s still sunny and warm on St. Pete Beach as we put up this post on December 23.
+It was still sunny and warm on St. Pete Beach when we put up this post in late December.
 The water temperature in the Gulf of Mexico seldom dips below 70F either, so if you’re hardy enough you can swim in February.
 If nothing else you can stroll on the sand without being bundled up.

-What makes this resort really attractive though is the fact it shares ownership with the Tradewinds two doors down.
+What makes this RumFish Resort really attractive though is the fact it shares ownership with the Tradewinds two doors down.
 That’s the most kid-friendly place to stay in the whole Tampa Bay region and guests here have access to all the fun activities at both hotels.

 Friendly staffers greet you at reception and equip you with a wrist band.
 This is not for free-flowing drinks, unfortunately.
 Each room night levies a $45 resort fee, which includes a long list of activities this bracelet gets you access to at both resorts.
 That includes a surf simulator, a touch tank with sea creatures like horseshoe crabs and urchins, a giant water slide, s’mores by a fire pit at night, paddleboards, beach games, mini golf, and plenty of supervised kids’ activities on a rotating schedule.
 During the summer there’s also a floating waterpark just beyond the gentle waves.